Blog

 No organisation can eliminate all cyber risk.
 The right goal is to define how much loss is acceptable, then ensure exposure stays within that boundary.
 For large, low-frequency losses, cyber insurance can play a role in protecting capital reserves.
 For more likely losses, resilience depends on operational capacity to absorb disruption.

 Unfortunately, it is still common to see statements such as “we have a zero appetite for cyber risk.”
 This is like saying you have zero appetite for getting wet in the rain.
 Taken literally, the only way to achieve it would be to never step outside.
-In the same way, a blanket “zero appetite” statement for cyber is unrealistic and unhelpful.
+In the same way, a blanket “zero appetite” statement for cyber is unrealistic and unhelpful for decision-making.

 How to bring this principle to life?